dalzilio/mcc/README.md

   between places and transitions in the colored net, and their P/T equivalent.

 * Since version 2.0, command `mcc pnml` always output results using "structured" place names.
+It means that option `--sliced` is not necessary anymore.
 We also ensure that the XML attributes for place names and IDs are equal.
+We added a new option, `--properties`, which adds traceability information between identifiers in the P/T and COL models, just like with command `smpt`.
+This information is included into the resulting PNML file using a `<toolspecific>` element.

 ## Dependencies